Islandora/islandora_solr_facet_pages/README.md

 ## Introduction

-The Islandora Solr facet pages module allows you to browse through solr facet data through an alphabetically split up navigation interface.
-You can set multiple pages for different solr fields to facet on.
+The Islandora Solr Facet Pages module creates an alphabetical "A to Z" browse from metadata indexed in Solr.
+The "facets" are the fields that Solr will search in to build the A-to-Z browse.
+You can set up multiple A-to-Z pages.

 ## Requirements